MarwanAlsoltany/gdpr-tools/README.md

 ![■](https://user-images.githubusercontent.com/7969982/182090863-c6bf7159-7056-4a00-bc97-10a5d296c797.png) **Hint:** *The [`\MAKS\GDPRTools\Backend\Sanitizer`](./src/Backend/Sanitizer.php) class is well documented, check out the DocBlocks of its properties and methods to learn more.*

+### 3) Using The Preconfigured PHAR Package as a Proxy

-3) The third way is to use the PHAR-Archive, this is available since `v1.2.0`, and it is by far, the most simple one.
+The third way is to use the PHAR-Archive, this is available since `v1.2.0`, and it is by far, the most simple one.
 The PHAR-Archive ([`gdpr-tools.phar`](https://github.com/MarwanAlsoltany/gdpr-tools/releases/latest)) is a complete package that includes GDPR-Tools [Backend](./src/Backend) and [Frontend](./src/Frontend).
 You can use it to sanitize the response before sending it to the client using a simple config file (example [`gdpr-tools.config.php`](./src/Package/gdpr-tools.config.php)).
 The PHAR will sanitize the response (backend part) and build the necessary JavaScript code that integrates with the used CMP (frontend part) and attach it to the final response to handle the consent on the client-side.
 The following code snippet demonstrates how to do that:

 ```php